How to attach legs to a table without apron

 Credit: Flowyline Design

-To finish this stage, the threaded insert must be attached quickly before the super glue fully cures.
+To finish this step, the threaded insert must be attached quickly before the super glue fully cures.

 Install the threaded inserts